Postsecondary Child Care Grant

 - Must not be in default on a student loan

-- Must not receiving full-time Child Care Assistance (40 hours or more per week)
+- Must not be receiving full-time Child Care Assistance (40 hours or more per week)

-- Must not be a recipient of MFIP
+- Must not be a recipient of the Minnesota Family Investment Program (MFIP)

 - Must already be paying out-of-pocket for child care expenses at the time of application